SamWindell/Signet/docs/usage.md

 ## tune
 ### Description:
-Tune: changes the tune the file(s) by stretching or shrinking them.
+Changes the tune the file(s) by stretching or shrinking them.
 Uses a high quality resampling algorithm.

 ### Usage:
   `tune` `[OPTIONS]` `tune cents`